varugheseben/edurek-data_science/DataScience/Statistics/Introduction.md

    3. **Visualiztions** : Using tools like histogram, pie chart and scatter plot to see trends visually.

 ## Inferential Statistics
   This branch uses small sample of data to make 'inferences' or generalizarions about a much larger population.
   Since you can’t always survey every single person or item in the world, you use math to determine how likely your sample results are to be true for everyone else.

-     ### Hypothesis Testing
-        Determining if a result is "statistically significant" or just due to random chance.
+   1. **Hypothesis Testing** : Determining if a result is "statistically significant" or just due to random chance.

-     ### Regression Analysis
-        Predicting the value of one variable based on another (e.g., how height might predict weight).
+   2. **Regression Analysis** : Predicting the value of one variable based on another (e.g., how height might predict weight).

-     ### Confidence Intervals
-        Estimating a range where the true population value likely falls (e.g., "We are 95% sure the average score is between 80 and 85").
+   3. **Confidence Intervals** : Estimating a range where the true population value likely falls (e.g., "We are 95% sure the average score is between 80 and 85").

    ## Domain Applications
       Statistics is the backbone of almost every modern industry: